Edinburgh-Glasgow rail electrification delayed again

 Industry sources told The Scotsman that the latest problem could also postpone the start of an all-electric service of brand new trains on the line from December.

-It is understand the faulty equipment is part of the overhead power lines may have to be replaced over the entire 46-mile route.
+It is understand the faulty equipment is part of the overhead power lines and will have to be replaced - possibly over the full length of the 46-mile route.

-Mr Yousaf told MSPs any further delay after the earlier problems announced last summer would be "extremely disappointing".
+Mr Yousaf said any further delay after the earlier problems announced last summer would be "extremely disappointing".

 Electric trains from other routes are planned to initially take over some services by the end of July.

 They were due to be followed by the first of a fleet of brand-new Japanese Hitachi trains from September, with the last diesel trains replaced in December.

 They will be progressively lengthened between December and the end of next year, when Edinburgh to Glasgow journeys are due to be cut by about ten minutes to 42 minutes.